 The Games are more than a track meet.
 They have become a melting pot of young, aspiring individuals and dedicated business people and volunteers who grow, learn, and improve while coming together in the spirit of competition.

 Don’t miss out on this amazing experience.
-Make sure Holt Arena is your destination this February.
+Make sure the ICCU Dome is your destination this February.

 The name “Simplot” brings to mind many things – Simplot Games, the J.R.
 Simplot Company, Idaho, potatoes, success.
 And Jack Simplot, who launched his empire at the tender age of 14, no doubt recognized the potential in each of the young athletes he greeted.